-Introduction: From the lawn to the catwalk
+Introduction: From lawn to catwalk

 1. Trend decoding: Why striped shirts became a street hit